 WHU European Summer Program

-- Earn 3 KU credits during the two week program.
+- Earn 3 KU credits during this three week program conducted in English.

 - Experience life in a picturesque German city along the Rhine River.

-Spend two weeks at one of Germany's most prestigious business schools studying the political and economic environment in Europe and its impact on business in the region.
-The Bachelor European Summer Program offers students the opportunity to explore topics such as trade and monetary integration in Europe and the EU, how to compete in European markets, business strategies for foreign direct investment, luxury brand management, operations management in Europe, and cultural aspects of doing business in Europe.
-Interspersed with academic lectures, case studies, and group work, the program integrates cultural experiences and practical business examples including industry on-site visits.
+Spend three weeks at one of Germany's most prestigious business schools studying the political and economic environment in Europe and its impact on business in the region.
+The WHU Bachelor European Summer Program explores topics such as trade and monetary integration in Europe and the EU, how to compete in European markets, business strategy, luxury brand management, operations management in Europe, and cultural aspects of doing business in Europe.
+Interspersed with academic lectures, case studies, and group work, the program integrates cultural experiences and practical business examples including industry site visits.